mggg-states/WA-shapefiles/README.md

 * `2MOREVAP`: Two or more races, non-hispanic, voting age population from 2010 Decennial Census

 ## Projection
-This shapefile uses a NAD83/UTM Zone 10N projection (ESPG:6339).
+These shapefiles use a NAD83/UTM Zone 10N projection (ESPG:6339).

 ## Rating
-We give this shapefiles an A rating.
+We give these shapefiles an A rating.
 All data were obtained from the state government and were processed under MGGG supervision.